 What parents haven't seen their teen quiet, sullen, and refusing to talk?
 Kids use shutting down and not responding as a strategy, Swanson says, because they think it will make your request magically go away.

-You can let your child know that although she may choose not to speak to you, she isn't invisible.
+You can let your child know that although they may choose not to speak to you, they aren't invisible.

 To combat this frustrating form of manipulation, establish a schedule around enjoyable activities, such as video games or computer time, and limit them -- one hour each night is reasonable.
-Let your child know that only after homework has been completed can she log on and that every time you have to ask her more than twice to do her homework, she'll lose 10 minutes on the computer.
-That's when your teen's refusal to respond to you starts to work against her, not for her.
+Let your child know that only after homework has been completed can they log on and that every time you have to ask them more than twice to do their homework, they'll lose 10 minutes on the computer.
+That's when your teen's refusal to respond to you starts to work against them, not for them.

 But it's important to tune in to the reasons why kids aren't talking, Klapow says.
 "Is it manipulation or something overwhelming?
 Recognize that there are situations when a child needs to process information and that she may need more time."

-If your child is upset about something, acknowledge that and let him know you are there to talk even if it's three days from now.
+If your child is upset about something, acknowledge that and let them know you are there to talk even if it's three days from now.